angular/angular/aio/content/guide/cli-builder.md

 To link our builder implementation with its schema and name, we need to create a *builder definition* file, which we can point to in `package.json`.

-Create a file named `builders.json` file that looks like this.
+Create a file named `builders.json` that looks like this:

 <code-example language="json" header="builders.json">